 Tenancy agreements are usually in force either until further notice or for a fixed period.
 If the agreement has been made until further notice, termination of the tenancy agreement must be done in writing one calendar month before moving out.
 The period of notice is counted from the last day of the month when the notice was given.

-Electricity is not usually included in the rent, and you have to sign up with an electricity company.
+Electricity is usually not included in the rent, and you have to sign up with an electricity company.

 Your rental agreement will state whether water is included in the rent or whether it is charged separately each month.

-Go to an insurance company to get home insurance; they will help you to choose the right kind of insurance.
+Contact an insurance company to get home insurance; they will help you to choose the right kind of insurance.
 Make sure you know exactly what is covered by your insurance.

 Household appliances are the tenant’s responsibility, so it’s up to you to look after your refrigerator, freezer, cooker, cooker hood and washing machine.